 CSB shall not be reimbursed or otherwise compensated for any expenditures incurred or services provided following the end of the period of performance.

-Performance Outcome Measures

-CSB shall meet the standard performance outcome measures as set forth in collaboration with the Department.

 Reporting Requirements

-CSB shall comply and collaborate with the Department regarding all standard and additional reporting requirements pursuant to, but not limited to the Reporting and Data Quality Requirements of the performance contract, established data processes and procedures, Exhibit E: Performance Contract Schedule and Process, this Exhibit, and by the Department as required by its funding authorities.
+CSB shall comply and collaborate with the Department regarding all standard and additional reporting requirements pursuant to but not limited to the Reporting and Data Quality Requirements of the performance contract, established data processes and procedures, Exhibit E: Performance Contract Schedule and Process, this Exhibit, and by the Department as required by its funding authorities.

 Monitoring, Review, and Audit

-The Department may monitor and review use of the funds, performance of the Program or Service, and compliance with this agreement, which may include onsite visits to assess the CSB’s governance, management and operations, and review relevant financial and other records and materials.
+The Department may monitor and review the use of the funds, performance of the Program or Service, and compliance with this agreement, which may include onsite visits to assess the CSB’s governance, management and operations, and review relevant financial and other records and materials.
 In addition, the Department may conduct audits, including onsite audits, at any time during the term of this agreement with advance notification to the CSB.

 Technical Assistance